 In China, environmental policies are made by the MEP and implemented by local EPBs.
 For a long time, the EPB had been under the dual leadership of the immediately higher level in the vertical environmental management system and the government at the same level.
 Here, we use the prefectural EPB as an example.
 The prefectural EPB is supervised by the provincial EPB and, at the same time, financially and administratively managed by the prefectural government.
 The prefectural government can order the prefectural EPB to apply laxer regulation of specific firms to promote the region's economic prosperity.
-The prefectural EPB being under the dual leadership of the provincial EPB and the prefectural government, continued well into the 13th Five-Year Plan (FYP; 2016-2020), during which time reforms to verticalize the system-meaning that the prefectural EPB would become more answerable to the provincial EPB than to the prefectural government-were gradually rolled out.
-The rollout happened after the end of the study period.
+The prefectural government, continued well into the 13th Five-Year Plan (FYP; 2016-2020), during which time reforms to verticalize the system-meaning that the prefectural EPB would become more answerable to the provincial EPB than to the prefectural government-were gradually rolled out.5 The rollout happened after the end of the study period.